OKScienceDE/Open_Science_101/README.md

 a number of projects doing this for either certain topics or certain target groups.
 However, there does not seem to be a concerted approach.

-We're collecting all material that's already been made to introduce specific audiences to Open Science at
+We are collecting existing material that's already been made to introduce specific audiences to Open Science at
 [Open Science Q&A](https://openscience.uni-bielefeld.de/898/which-materials-exist-introducing-specific-audiences-science).
-Many of these resources save as templates for our material.
+Many of these resources serve as templates for our material.

 For a more detailed description of our target audience as well as potential contributors we would like to refer to our [personas